 storage.html file after the fact, the user realizes

 that one or more characters look funny or downright wrong.
-This can then very
+This might occur

-well be because the server sent the characters using charset X, while your
+because the server sent the characters using charset X, while your editor and

-editor and environment use charset Y. In an ideal world, we would all use
+environment use charset Y. In an ideal world, we would all use UTF-8

 A common work-around for this issue that works decently is to use the